 MAX: You just completed spring 2012 – can you give us an overview of what the Trina Turk client will be wearing next season?

 TT: We had two groups that we did for spring, the first one was called Country Club Coquette, a little bit preppy, very structured and prim, with a little bit of a twist—inspiration came from ladies that lunch, play bridge or host a Tupperware party.
-The color palette for this group is a watermelon, blue indigo and a bright lemon color, very tailored, structured and ladylike.
+The colour palette for this group is a watermelon, blue indigo and a bright lemon colour, very tailored, structured and ladylike.
 The second delivery is called Mediterraneo inspired by my trip to Turkey and Capri this year—blue gorgeous water inspired shades of blue, this collection is more languid, drapey— like, what you would wear on your boat there.
-Lots of shades of turquoise then hits of bright paprika orange color, it’s very pretty.
+Lots of shades of turquoise then hits of bright paprika orange colour, it’s very pretty.

 MAX: What advice would you give to young aspiring designers today, who want to start their own collection?

 TT: First off, they need to know how to sew, really because of Project Runway; I think a lot of kids want to be a fashion designer.
 What they do on the show is amazing and not something that any person can do, but I think that a lot of people forget that being a fashion designer is knowing how clothing is constructed and knowing how to sew, and about fabrics and textiles is really, really, important.
 That doesn’t sound fun to some people.
 I think there is a bit of a rush to start a company immediately, I would advise to work for other people first and learn as much as you can, then you can learn while working for somebody else, as opposed to starting a company fresh out of school.
 When I started my company I thought I knew everything, but I did not.
-I worked as a designer for other people for twelve years, and I still learn something new everyday.
+I worked as a designer for other people for twelve years, and I still learn something new every day.

 MAX: Besides fashion what inspires you on a personal level?